-Watch the January 9, 2018 Mason County Commission meeting.
-There are three ways to watch live at 9 AM: hcc.net/news, MasonWebTV.com or Mason County’s website: co.mason.wa.us.
+[LIVE VIDEO] Watch the October 30, 2018 Mason County Commission meeting in Hoodsport.
+This is the Commission’s “Fifth Tuesday” meeting and are three ways to watch live at 1 PM: hcc.net/news, MasonWebTV.com or Mason County’s website (co.mason.wa.us.)
 You can also watch on demand on hcc.net/news, MasonWebTV.com or Mason County’s website: co.mason.wa.us.
-Rebroadcasts on Hood Canal Communication’s local channel are Thursday at 6 PM, Saturday at 2 PM and Sunday at 9 AM.
+Rebroadcasts on Hood Canal Communications’ local channel are Thursday at 6 PM, Saturday at 2 PM and Sunday at 9 AM.

 Here is the meeting’s agenda: Continue reading Watch Mason County Commission

 Olympic National Park announces the opportunity for park visitors to purchase park entrance passes electronically prior to their visit through YourPassNow beginning on Monday, October 29, 2018.
 Once visitors purchase and save their digital pass, it is important that they print and bring the pass to be scanned at the park entrance station.
 Continue reading Electronic Entrance Passes Available for Olympic National Park

 The Washington State Fire Marshal’s Office encourages residents to take a few extra safety precautions to make your holiday spooktacular: Continue reading Halloween Safety Tips